-- There are set core principles on which the budget forecasts are developed, and which help guide us through an ever changing uncertain environment. - Assuming all business activities continue, our budgeted expenditure for FY2022-23 is expected to be similar to the previous financial year. - Our forecast total income for FY2022-23 is c.£2.93m and should be sufficient to cover our expenditure. - It is proposed that registration fee levels are held constant.
-This would be for the eighth year in succession and would help the profession with the challenge of rising cost of living expenditure. - Holding registration fees constant for the previous seven years has meant GOsC has absorbed +£250k of lost income; this represents our ongoing commitment to cost efficiency and effectiveness.
+- There are set core principles on which the budget forecasts are developed, and which help guide us through an ever-changing uncertain environment. - Our budgeted expenditure for FY2023-24 is expected to be marginally lower than the previous financial year, with the expectation that a balance is struck between cost constraints and planning activity over appropriate timeframes. - Our forecast total income for FY2023-24 is c.£2.84m and is sufficient to cover our planned expenditure. - It is proposed that registration fee levels are held constant.
+This would be for the ninth year in succession and would help the profession with the challenge of rising cost of living expenditure. - Holding registration fees constant for the previous eight years has meant GOsC has absorbed +£350k of lost income; this represents our ongoing commitment to cost efficiency and effectiveness.